 It is still an open question exactly how switching from glucose to ketone body metabolism prevents seizures.
 Until recently the leading explanation was that ketone bodies stabilize brain cells by changing their internal structure.
 Ketone bodies are more efficient as a brain fuel.
 So, metabolizing them requires more cell engines, or mitochondria.
 The increase in mitochondria, it was thought, stabilizes neurons and makes them less likely to enter an excitation mode, thus reducing the likelihood of seizures.

-at Johns Hopkins Hospital, however, suggests that starvation and the ketogenic diet may protect the brain in different ways.
+A recent study at Johns Hopkins Hospital, however, suggests that starvation and the ketogenic diet may protect the brain in different ways.
 The researchers conducted a study of epileptic mice that were following either a fasting regimen or a high-fat diet.
 The mice were exposed to two seizure-inducers: electric brain stimulation or stimulation with the chemical kainic acid.
 The starving mice tolerated the chemical stimulant better than the electric stimulant.
 The mice on the ketogenic diet responded the other way around: they tolerated the electricity better than the chemical.
 Though the underlying differences in mechanism are not yet known, the study suggests that fasting and starvation prevent seizures in different ways.

 After the initial experimentation with mice, the researchers tested a combination of the ketogenic diet and fasting on six pediatric patients who had been on the ketogenic diet but hadn’t fully recovered from epilepsy.
 Four of the six patients had a significant reduction in seizures on the partial starvation diet.
 The combination approach is highly promising.
 It may offer a cure for the small remainder of drug-resistant epileptic patients who don't respond to the original version of the ketogenic diet.